-The prostaglandins act as signals to control several different processes depending on the part of the body in which they are made.
+Prostaglandins act as signals to control several different processes depending on the part of the body in which they are made.
 Prostaglandins are made at sites of tissue damage or infection, where they cause inflammation, pain and fever as part of the healing process.
 When a blood vessel is injured, a prostaglandin called thromboxane stimulates the formation of a blood clot to try to heal the damage; it also causes the muscle in the blood vessel wall to contract (causing the blood vessel to narrow) to try to prevent blood loss.
-There is another prostaglandin called prostacyclin which has the opposite effect to thromboxane.
-Prostacyclin reduces blood clotting and removes any clots which are no longer needed; it also causes the muscle in the blood vessel wall to relax, so that the vessel dilates.
+Another prostaglandin called prostacyclin has the opposite effect to thromboxane, reducing blood clotting and removing any clots that are no longer needed; it also causes the muscle in the blood vessel wall to relax, so that the vessel dilates.
 The opposing effects that thromboxane and prostacyclin have on the width of blood vessels can control the amount of blood flow and regulate response to injury and inflammation.

 Prostaglandins are also involved in regulating the contraction and relaxation of the muscles in the gut and the airways.

 Prostaglandins are known to regulate the female reproductive system, and are involved in the control of ovulation, the menstrual cycle and the induction of labour.
-Indeed, manufactured forms of prostaglandins - prostaglandin E2 and F2 can be used to induce (kick-start) labour.
+Indeed, manufactured forms of prostaglandins - most commonly prostaglandin E2 - can be used to induce (kick-start) labour.

 Prostaglandins carry out their actions by acting on specific receptors; at least eight different prostaglandin receptors have been discovered.
 The presence of these receptors in different organs throughout the body allows the different actions of each prostaglandin to be carried out, depending on which receptor they interact with.